Accelerate Breakthrough Research with Intuitive Sample Preparation

 Integration with Advanced Instrumentation

-Coupling QuEChERS with high-resolution mass spectrometry (HRMS), comprehensive two-dimensional chromatography (GCxGC), and Orbitrap instruments enables both targeted and non-targeted analysis for discovering unknown contaminants.
+Coupling QuEChERS with advanced analytical techniques such as high-resolution mass spectrometry (HRMS), comprehensive two-dimensional chromatography (GCxGC), and other instrumental analysis systems supports both targeted quantification and broader screening approaches for new types of contaminants.

 Conclusion: QuEChERS as the Modern Standard